isx24432143/Projecte-ASIX/howtobind9.md

 Model de funcionament
    The Domain Name System (DNS) is a hierarchical, distributed database.
 It stores information for mapping Internet host names to IP addresses and vice versa, mail routing information, and other data used by Internet applications.
    Clients look up information in the DNS by calling a resolver library, which sends queries to one or more name servers and interprets the responses.
 The BIND 9 software distribution contains a name server, named, and a set of associated tools.

+Instal·lació bind9
+   dockerhub:
+   github:

+ Procediment a seguir:
+   1. Instal·lar el paquet bind9
+   2. Configurar el fichero /etc/bind/named.conf.options
+   3. Configurar el fichero db.(nombre) en nuestro caso es db.edt
+   4. Configurar dns del cliente para poner el del servidor como principal

+1) Instal·lar bind9